An Exploration of the Difference Between Leadership and Management

 “In a tech company, a leader might focus on envisioning the next groundbreaking product, inspiring the team with a compelling vision.
 A manager in the same company would then take this vision and work on the logistical aspects, such as assigning tasks, setting timelines, setting the budget, and ensuring the project stays on budget.”

-Strategizing and strategic thinking are skills that both managers and leaders excel at.
+Strategizing and strategic thinking are skills that both managers and leaders should excel at.

-As put by Mary Krull, SHRM-SCP, PRC, Lead Talent Attraction Partner at Southern New Hampshire University, there’s a massive difference between the types of plans leaders and managers make.
+As the Lead Talent Attraction Partner at Southern New Hampshire University, Mary Bertolino, SHRM-SCP, PRC, put it, there’s a massive difference between the types of plans leaders and managers make:

 “Leaders are strategic long-term thinkers and think about how their actions now will impact their team in the long run.
 Managers are more concerned with short-term operational goals and metrics.”